OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/steering-slides.md

 ## Agenda

-- Amendment to the Grant
+- Amendment to the grant agreement
 - Position of Paul-Olivier DEHAYE in UZH
 - Results of intern financial evaluation
 - Brexit